-At the close of each fiscal year, the Superintendent shall arrange an audit of the District funds, accounts, statements, and other financial matters.
-The audit shall be performed by an independent certified public accountant designated by the Board and be conducted in conformance with prescribed standards and legal requirements.
-A complete and detailed written audit report shall be provided to each Board member and to the Superintendent.
+At the close of each fiscal year, the Superintendent shall arrange to have the District books and accounts audited by an independent certified public accountant designated by the School Board in conformance with prescribed standards and legal requirements.
+A complete and detailed written audit report shall be provided to each School Board member and to the Superintendent.

 The Superintendent shall annually, on or before October 15, submit an original and one copy of the Annual Financial Report to the Regional Superintendent of Schools.